nix-community/pypi2nix/README.rst

     }

-Important to know here is that you instantiate all generated packages as ``python = import ./requirements.nix { inherit pkgs; };`` which gives you a python environment with ``pypi2nix`` generated packages and some common utilities.
+Important to know here is that you instantiate all generated packages as ``python = import ./requirements.nix { inherit pkgs; };`` which gives you a Python environment with all the packages generated by ``pypi2nix`` as well as some common utilities.

-To create a package you would use ``python.mkDerivation`` as you are used to that ``pythonPackages.buildPythonPackage`` function in ``nixpkgs``.
+To create a package you use ``python.mkDerivation`` which works like the ``pythonPackages.buildPythonPackage`` function in ``nixpkgs``.
 All generated packages are available as one attribute set under ``python.packages``.

 ..
 TODO explain withPackages and show some example

-One of future goals of ``pypi2nix`` project is to also improve the UX of our python tooling in nixpkgs.
+One of future goals of ``pypi2nix`` project is to also improve the UX of our Python tooling in nixpkgs.
 While this is very hard to do within ``nixpkgs`` it is almost trivial to experiment with this outside ``nixpkgs``.

 Convert generated requirements.nix into nixpkgs overlay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A working example tells more then 1000 words
+A working example is worth 1000 words.

 overlay.nix::